mattermost/bifrost/docs/config.md

 ## S3Settings

 Settings related to S3-compatible object storage instance.
-E.g. Amazon S3, Minio etc.

 ### AccessKeyId

 *string*

-This is required for access Minio/S3 instance.
+This is required for access the S3 instance.

 ### SecretAccessKey

 *string*

-The secret access key associated with your Minio/S3 Access Key ID.
+The secret access key associated with your S3 Access Key ID.

 ### Bucket

 *string*

-The name of the bucket for Minio/S3 instance.
+The name of the bucket for the S3 instance.

 ### Region